obsword78/MCServerConservationalist/README.md

 5. **Run the server manager**

-   - On Windows: double-click `mcmerged.exe` or run it in a terminal.
+   - On Windows: double-click `MConservationalist.exe` or run it in a terminal.
-   - On Linux (if using Wine or similar): run `mcmerged.exe` with the proper environment.
+   - On Linux (if using Wine or similar): run `MConservationalist.exe` with the proper environment.
    - The program will start listening for connections and manage server wake/sleep automatically.

 6. **Verify**